 That was not the strangest of his outbursts.
 At another event, Bulala ordered his loyalists not to pray for him because he already had the powers of the unseen and knew the exact time he was going to die.
 At another time, Bulala would scream he was Uthman Dan Fodio and at another time he will say he was Tajul Adab or any other prominent personality that caught his fancy.

 - MODE OF DRESSING AND PUBLIC APPEARANCE: Bulala was known for having some of the most bizarre forms of dressing of anyone in Nigeria.
 He was known for wearing a T-shirt and a pair of shorts with dozens of rosaries dangling on his neck then walking about without shoes carrying swords and horsewhips.
-In addition to this outlandish attire, Bulala would top it up by wearing five different wristwatches and ten different rings in a single hand.
-He would also carry unrelated items like lighted lanterns during daylight, radios, drums and other objects.
+In addition to this outlandish attire, Bulala would top it up by wearing five different wristwatches and ten different rings in a single hand and top it with drums.
 As a result of this extraterrestrial nature of his outfit, many people who did not know him simply took to their heels whenever they saw him.
 His strange ways did not end there; he would encounter someone he knew very well then totally behave as if he was relating to a stranger.
 There are some occasions that he would disgrace such people in public by screaming Thief!
 Thief!
 Thief! leaving his acquaintance both bewildered and humiliated.
-Below are some the bizarre dressings of Sheikh Jamiu Bulala:
+Below are the bizarre dressings of Sheikh Jamiu Bulala:

 - CHILDISH MANNERS: It was also reported that Sheikh Jamiu Bulala behaved like a kid on some occasions.
 He would go on his knees and start playing with soil just as a toddler would.
 This picture below of a younger Bulala seems to support such claims: